vanng822/geosearch/README.md

 ## Geosearch

-Index and search on data containing geo-point.
+Index and search on data containing geo-point within a circle.
 It uses RTree and SpatialIndex for looking for items inside bbox.
-Distance filter is applied further on result if needed.
+Radius filter is applied further on result if needed.

 ## Install deps